asyncapi/generator/docs/authoring.md

 ### Common assumptions

 1. All files within the template directory are rendered if their root component is of type `File` and the path is not part of the `nonRenderableFiles` configuration.
-1. New lines are automatically added for each componet you initialize within the File component.
+1. New lines are automatically added for each child in `File` and `Indent` component.

 ### Debugging React template
 We will use a `Visual studio code` launch configuration as an example on how to debug your template.